Overview frequency principle/spectral bias in deep learning: Empirical study of F-Principle

-To clearly illustrate the phenomenon of F-Principle, one can use $1$-d synthetic data to show the relative error of different frequencies during the training of DNN.
-The following shows an example from \cite{xu2019frequency}.
+To clearly illustrate the phenomenon \black{that follows F-Principle}, one can use $1$-d synthetic data to show the relative error of different frequencies during the training of DNN.
+The following shows an example from \citet{xu2019frequency}.

 Training samples are drawn from a $1$-d target function $f(x)=\sin(x)+\sin(3x)+\sin(5x)$ with three important frequency components and even space in $[-3.14,3.14]$, i.e., $\{x_{i},f(x_{i})\}_{i=0}^{n-1}$.
 The discrete Fourier transform (DFT) of $f(x)$ or the DNN output (denoted by $h(x)$) is computed by $\hat{f}_{k}=\frac{1}{n}\sum_{i=0}^{n-1}f(x_{i})\E^{-\I2\pi ik/n}$, where $k$ is the frequency.
-As shown in Fig.~\ref{fig:onelayer}(a), the target function has three important frequencies as designed (black dots at the inset in Fig.~\ref{fig:onelayer}(a)).
-To examine the convergence behavior of different frequency components during the training with MSE, one computes the relative difference between the DNN output and the target function for the three important frequencies at each recording step, that is, $\Delta_{F}(k)=|\hat{h}_{k}-\hat{f}_{k}|/|\hat{f}_{k}|$, where $|\cdot|$ denotes the norm of a complex number.
-As shown in Fig.~\ref{fig:onelayer}(b), the DNN converges the first frequency peak very fast, while converging the second frequency peak much slower, followed by the third frequency peak.
+As shown in Fig.~\ref{fig:onelayer}(a), the target function has three important frequencies as designed (black dots at the inset in Fig.~\ref{fig:onelayer}(a)). \black{We use a network with four hidden layers consisting of 200, 200, 200, 100 neurons, respectively.
+Both weights and bias are initialized from a uniform distribution on $[-\sqrt{1/m_{in}},\sqrt{1/m_{in}}]$, where $m_{in}$ is the number of input neurons.
+To examine the convergence behavior of different frequency components during the training with MSE and gradient descent}, we compute the relative difference between the DNN output and the target function for the three important frequencies at each recording step, that is, $\Delta_{F}(k)=|\hat{h}_{k}-\hat{f}_{k}|/|\hat{f}_{k}|$, where $|\cdot|$ denotes the norm of a complex number.
+As shown in Fig.~\ref{fig:onelayer}(b), the DNN converges the first frequency peak very fast, while converging the second frequency peak much more slowly, followed by the third frequency peak.

 A series of experiments are performed with relative cheap cost on synthetic data to verify the validity of the F-Principle and eliminate some misleading factors.
-For example, the stochasticity and the learning rate are not important to reproduce the F-Principle.
+For example, the stochasticity and the learning rate are not important to reproduce \black{the spectral bias phenomenon that follows F-Principle}.
 If one only focuses on high-dimensional data, such as the simple MNIST, it would require a much more expensive cost of computation and computer memory to examine the impact of the stochasticity and the learning rate.
 The study of synthetic data shows a clear guidance to examine the F-Principle in the high-dimensional data.
-In addition, since frequency is a quantity which theoretical study is relative easy to access in, the F-Principle provides a theoretical direction for further study.
+In addition, since frequency is a quantity which theoretical study is relatively easy to access, the F-Principle provides a theoretical direction for further study.